michaelmartinsb/miumiu-website-recreation/.documentation/projectlog.md

 ### Newsletter Popup

-The website includes a newsletter subscription popup that appears after a short delay:
+The website includes a newsletter subscription popup that appears after a short delay.
+Styles have been updated for the light theme.

 #### HTML Structure
 ```html